DataDog/datadog-api-client-typescript/services/cloud_network_monitoring/README.md

 ## Description

-The Cloud Network Monitoring API allows you to fetch aggregated connections and their attributes.
-See the [Cloud Network Monitoring page](https://docs.datadoghq.com/network_monitoring/cloud_network_monitoring/) for more information.
+The Cloud Network Monitoring API allows you to fetch aggregated connections and DNS traffic with their attributes.
+See the [Cloud Network Monitoring page](https://docs.datadoghq.com/network_monitoring/cloud_network_monitoring/) and [DNS Monitoring page](https://docs.datadoghq.com/network_monitoring/dns/) for more information.

 ## Navigation